Skip to main content

 Arlene Weintraub

-Arlene Weintraub is a freelance writer with more than 25 years of experience as a journalist covering health, science, pharmaceuticals, and biotechnology.
-She was most recently an associate director and a health writer for APCO Worldwide, where she provided writing and communications consulting to hospitals, biopharmaceutical companies, scientific equipment makers, and health nonprofits.
+Arlene Weintraub is a freelance writer who's spent over 25 years covering health and science.
+Recently, she was an associate director and health writer at APCO Worldwide, where she consulted with hospitals, nonprofits, and others.

 Renée Fabian is the senior pet health editor at GoodRx.
 She’s worked for nearly 10 years as a journalist and editor across a wide range of health and well-being topics.